VUmcCGP/wisecondor/README.md

 - Convert .bam files to .npz files (for both reference and test samples)
 - Create a reference (using reference .npz files)
     - **Important notes**
-        - WisecondorX will internally generate a male and female gonosomal reference.
-It is advised that both male and female samples (for NIPT, this means male and female feti) are represented in the reference set.
-If the latter cannot be achieved, you might require the `--yfrac` parameter.
         - Automated gender prediction, required to consistently analyze sex chromosomes, is based on a Gaussian mixture model.
-If few samples (<20) are included during reference creation, this process might not be accurate.
+If few samples (<20) are included during reference creation, or not both male and female samples (for NIPT, this means male and female feti) are represented by the reference, this process might not be accurate.
-        Therefore, alternatively, one can manually provide a chromosome Y read fraction cutoff (`--yfrac`).
+        Therefore, alternatively, you can manually tweak the [`--yfrac`](#stage-2-create-reference) parameter.
         - It is of paramount importance that the reference set consists of exclusively negative control samples that originate from the same sequencer, mapper, reference genome, type of material, etc, as the test samples.
         As a rule of thumb, think of all laboratory and *in silico* steps: the more sources of bias that can be omitted,